paulbuttler/dslab-project4/README.md

 * `--visualize`      Visualize predictions for randomly selected samples from each batch

 ## Acknowledgments
+This project was developed at ETH Zurich by Paul Buttler, Shuting Mi, Chengzhi Yi and Andrin Gasser as part of the Data Science Lab course.

 We would like to thank our supervisor, Dr. Manuel Kaufmann, for his support and valuable feedback throughout the project.

 We also thank the authors of [*Look Ma, no markers*](https://microsoft.github.io/SynthMoCap/) [Hewitt et al., 2024] for sharing both their method and the synthetic datasets we used, and the authors of [SMPL-X](https://smpl-x.is.tue.mpg.de/) [Pavlakos et al., 2019] for releasing their model code.
 We used the [MANO model](https://mano.is.tue.mpg.de/) [Romero et al., 2017] for hand pose estimation, and [AITViewer](https://eth-ait.github.io/aitviewer/) for 3D visualization throughout development and evaluation.